 TIMOR STATUES

-Timorese art, relatively obscure within Indonesian tribal art, showcases a vibrant tradition of intricately carved anthropomorphic statues.
-Small statues adorn homes, used on altars or in rituals, while larger ones mark property boundaries and serve protective purposes.
-Elongated anthropomorphic posts feature at ceremonial altars, deeply tied to ancestor veneration, believed to house ancestral spirits.
-Wood is the primary medium, occasionally stone, terracotta, or metal.
-Decorative elements enrich the diverse world of Timorese statuary.
+Timorese art, though lesser-known within Indonesian tribal art, boasts a rich tradition of intricately carved anthropomorphic statues.
+Small statues grace homes, serving ritual or altar purposes, while larger ones mark property boundaries and offer protection.
+Elongated posts, central to ceremonial altars, are deeply tied to ancestor veneration, believed to house ancestral spirits.
+Crafted primarily from wood—and occasionally stone, terracotta, or metal—these statues are adorned with decorative motifs, reflecting the diversity of Timorese artistry.